NiordOrg/niord-dk/README.md

 The following concerns Niord 3.0

 # Overview
-The niord-dk project contains Denmark-specific extensions for the
+The niord-dk project contains specific extensions for the danish version of
-[niord](https://github.com/NiordOrg) system, i.e. a system
+[niord](https://github.com/NiordOrg), i.e. a system
 for producing and promulgating NW + NM T&P messages.

 Niord is documented extensively at http://docs.niord.org